National Lung Cancer Screening Program

 Ensuring that the new National Lung Cancer Screening Program is equitable, accessible, and culturally safe for Aboriginal and Torres Strait Islander people and Communities.

-Lung cancer has a devastating impact on Aboriginal and Torres Strait Islander people, families and communities.
+Lung cancer affects many Aboriginal and Torres Strait Islander people, families and communities.
 It is the most common type of cancer and the most common cause of cancer death among Aboriginal and Torres Strait Islander people.

 We know that more Aboriginal and Torres Strait Islander people participating in lung cancer screening means that more cancers will be detected early, when treatment is more likely to be effective.

-NACCHO is working in partnership with the Department of Health and Aged Care and Cancer Australia to ensure that the new National Lung Cancer Screening Program is equitable, accessible, and culturally safe for Aboriginal and Torres Strait Islander people and Communities.
+NACCHO is working in partnership with the Department of Health, Disability and Ageing and Cancer Australia to ensure that the new National Lung Cancer Screening Program is equitable, accessible, and culturally safe for Aboriginal and Torres Strait Islander people and Communities.

 About the program